-- Introduction of a new model. - Any change in existing model application or use-case.
+- Introduction of a new model. - Discontinuation of an existing model. - Any change in existing model application or use-case.
 For example, newly applying an existing vegetation risk model to PSPS decision-making. - Introduction of new data types.
 For example, incorporating additional risk drivers into newer versions of a model. - Changes to data sources.
 For example, using a new source of data to measure vegetation moisture content. - Changes to third-party vendors for risk modeling or inputs to risk modeling.